Adversarial score matching and improved sampling for image generation: Experiments

 \subsection{Ablation Study}

-We ran experiments on CIFAR-10 (50k 32x32 images) \citep{krizhevsky2009learning} and LSUN-churches (126k 64x64 images) \citep{yu2015lsun} with the score network architecture used by \citet{song2020improved}.
+We ran experiments on CIFAR-10 \citep{krizhevsky2009learning} and LSUN-churches \citep{yu2015lsun} with the score network architecture used by \citet{song2020improved}.
 We also ran similar experiments with an unconditional version of the network architecture by \citet{ho2020denoising}, given that their approach is similar to \citet{song2019generative} and they obtain very small FIDs.
 For the hybrid adversarial score matching approach, we used an unconditional BigGAN discriminator \citep{brock2018large}.
 We compared three factors in an ablation study: adversarial training, Consistent Annealed Sampling and denoising.

 Details on how the experiments were conducted are found in Appendix \ref{app:exp_details}.
 Unsuccessful experiments with large images are also discussed in Appendix \ref{app:B}.
 See also Appendix \ref{sec:is} for a discussion pertaining to the use of the Inception Score \citep{heusel2017gans}, a popular metric for generative models.